 Temperature is rising and no doubt, you must be longing for a cool dip in the water.
 If you possess the talent of swimming then it must be your much-loved summer activity.
 Swimming is not only a fun activity but also considered to be the best workout session.
 According to the fitness facts, a person on average can burn more than 500 calories by swimming for one hour, isn’t it great?
 For the ones who are averted to going to the gym and bathe in sweat throughout the workout session, swimming is an ideal option.
+How to keep your hair chlorine-proof while swimming?
 Since everything comes with both pros and cons, chlorine used to keep the swimming pool’s water bacteria-free is unfortunately not healthy for a human body.
 Chlorine has chemicals that can hit your skin and especially your hair.
 Yes, it can make your hair brittle, bleached and thin.

 Wondering of ways to protect your hair from chlorinated water?
 If yes then go through the following discussed tips and tricks that can keep your hair safe by preventing the absorption of chlorine by your scalp.

 Tips to protect your hair from chlorinated water